24.02.22, 5 am: Testimonies from the War

 March 2022 – present

 At the beginning of March 2022, academic organizations in Ukraine, Poland, Luxembourg, and the UK joined their efforts to implement a documentation project named "24.02.22, 5 a.m.: Testimonies from the War."
-The situation in Ukraine was changing rapidly, and we set ourselves the goal of recording human experiences so that they could be archived and preserved for the future.
+The situation in Ukraine was changing rapidly, and we set the goal of recording human experiences so that they could be archived and preserved for the future.
 We understood a number of security, ethical, and methodological challenges associated with this type of project.
 At the same time, as oral historians and memory scholars have shown, personal testimonies change over time, crystallizing in institutional forms and ways of expression.
-Together with colleagues who have experience of research in situations of extreme violence, we have developed a highly flexible guide and protocols for dealing with complex emotions; we minimized the risks of including vulnerable narrators and conducted interviews only where it was justified from the point of view of safety.
-With each storyteller we recorded for this project, we agreed to meet again when the active phase of the war is over.
+Together with colleagues who have experience in researching the situations of extreme violence, we have developed a highly flexible guide and protocols for dealing with complex emotions; we minimized the risks of including vulnerable narrators and conducted interviews only where it was justified from the point of view of safety.
+We agreed to meet again with each storyteller we recorded for this project.

-As part of our initiative, we conduct weekly methodological seminars for interviewers with scholars and researchers working on the topics of trauma, violence, and war in a global context.
-Regional teams are involved in weekly supervision meetings; project participants also receive psychological support.
+In the spring and summer of 2022, we held weekly methodological training seminars for interviewers with the participation of scholars and researchers working on the topics of trauma, violence and war in a global context.
+Regional teams joined weekly supervision meetings, and project participants also received psychological support.

 The international network of institutions that joined the documentation initiative includes the following partners and national project managers: